sammancoaching/website/workshops/approvals/part1.md

 ### Concrete - Do some approval testing

-Have them convert the first test for[Supermarket Receipt](https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata) into an approval test, then write more tests for other kinds of discount.
+Have people work in pairs to repeat what you demonstrated, then add further tests for different scenarios.
+Point out that there are many kinds of discount that should be checked.

 ### Conclusions - How about?